AsadUrRehmanCs111/Data-Mining-Assignments/README.md

 **Following are some sources of data in the modern world:**

-1.Web Data
+1.Web Data ..
-2.E-Commerce
+2.E-Commerce..
-3.Bank Transactions
+3.Bank Transactions..
-4.Digital Media
+4.Digital Media..
-5.Online Games
+5.Online Games..
-6.Research and Science Biomedical
+6.Research and Science Biomedical..
-7.Social media data
+7.Social media data..
-8.Youtube
+8.Youtube..
-9.Cloud
+9.Cloud..
-10.Officials Statistics
+10.Officials Statistics..
-11.Weather Forecast
+11.Weather Forecast..
-12.Public datasets for Machine Learning etc.
+12.Public datasets for Machine Learning etc. ..

 ###### Q2: How data mining is different from DBMS?